AY2526S1-CS2113-W14-4/tp/docs/DeveloperGuide.md

 ### Changing username
 Prerequisites: The application has been launched and the user is at the command prompt.

-Test case 1: Changing username
+Test case 1: Changing username I
 - Action: `username Dexter`
 - Expected:
   - Username is updated to "Dexter".
   - Confirmation message reflects the new username: `Username set to Dexter`.

+Test case 2: Changing username II
+- Action: `username Dexter <3 Nicole`
+- Expected:
+    - Username is updated to "Dexter <3 Nicole".
+    - Confirmation message reflects the new username: `Username set to Dexter <3 Nicole`.

-Test case 2: Invalid username input
+Test case 3: Invalid username input
 - Action: `username` (without specifying a name)
 - Expected:
   - Error message is displayed indicating an invalid username command.